alaminos/battle-of-dragons/README.md

 + establish const array with values: colors and powers
 + define function that picks a random value from the constant at the time of creation of object
 + in setRandomColor() we we'll find: $randomIndex = rand(patatitatata); $this->couleur = self::COLORS[$randomIndex]; where COLORS is the const
++ Might be interesting: add a getRandomDamage() function in the class definition, pick a random value but depends partly on the size of the dragon.
+Plus grand -> plus puissant.